 Should you stay or should you go?

-Unfortunately travel abroad is currently a risky game of roulette.
+Unfortunately travel is currently a risky game of roulette.
 Not necessarily in terms of exposure to the virus but because of how quickly new restrictions can be introduced and the impact of them.

 Wherever you go and whatever you do, please do take care and stay safe.